It's Not a Storage Unit. It's a Trap.

 • Request a written commitment on rate stability.
 If they won't give one, walk away

-• Read the full rental agreement, especially arbitration and rate-increase clauses
+• Read the rental agreement's arbitration and rate-increase clauses before signing

-• Document every rate increase with dates and screenshots
+• Document every increase with dates and screenshots.
+Your paper trail is your leverage

-• Share this page with friends and family considering self-storage
+• Share this site with anyone pricing self-storage

-• Leave honest, detailed reviews on Google, Yelp, and the Better Business Bureau
+• Leave honest, detailed reviews on Google, Yelp, and the Better Business Bureau, and share your story with us

 • Contact your local news station.
 Consumer reporters cover these stories